youjibiying/youjibiying.github.io/_pages/about.md

 About me
 ======
-I am an Assistant Researcher at [IDEA](https://www.idea.edu.cn/), working with [Yu LI](https://yu-li.github.io/) and Zijing Liu.
+I am an Assistant Researcher at [IDEA](https://www.idea.edu.cn/), working with [Yu Li](https://yu-li.github.io/) and Zijing Liu.
 Prior to that, I received my master's degree from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2023, co-advised by Xi Xiao and Shu-Tao Xia.
-My research interests focus on, but not limited to graph/hypergraph neural networks and machine learning.
-These days I am interested in diffusion models, AI4Science, and drug discovery.
+My research interests focus on, but are not limited to graph/hypergraph neural networks and machine learning.
+These days I am interested in diffusion/flow models, AI4Science, and drug discovery.
 Feel free to contact me if you are interested in my research.

 <!---I was extremely fortunate to have many wonderful mentors in my graduate years.
 I had a wonderful research internship with [Yatao Bian](https://yataobian.com/) in [Tencent AI Lab](https://ai.tencent.com/ailab/en/index).--->